v-upadhyay/v-upadhyay.github.io/_news/announcement_8.md

 related_posts: false
 ---

-Our patent (with S. Ganguly and D. Chatterjee), “METHOD AND SYSTEM FOR AUTONOMOUSLY CONTROLLING SHAFT-SPEED OF GAS TURBINE ENGINES USING NONLINEAR EXPLICIT MODEL-PREDICTIVE-CONTROL”, with Siddhartha Ganguly, and Debasish Chatterjee, has been granted as an Indian Patent, with Patent number 593491 and Application number 202421064140.
+Our patent (with S. Ganguly and D. Chatterjee), “Method and system for autonomously controlling shaft-speed of gas turbine engines using nonlinear explicit model predictive control”, has been granted as an Indian Patent, with Patent number 593491 and Application number 202421064140.